 Conduct a panel discussion about program goals or outcomes using a facilitator.
-Each member of the panel can be asked to identify and list criteria that they believe are ©2005 University of Central Florida important for program goals or outcomes.
+Each member of the panel can be asked to identify and list criteria that they believe are important for program goals or outcomes.
 Combine all criteria into one list and have each member anonymously rank the criteria as being very, somewhat or not important.
 Tabulate the results and show them to the panel.
 Discuss the results and repeat the process until consensus is reached before writing the goal and outcome statements.